 "Arbitrability" is broadly defined in Japan to cover a variety of civil and commercial disputes.
 Unless otherwise provided by law, civil and commercial disputes that may be resolved by settlement between the parties (excluding that of divorce or separation) are "arbitrable" (Art.
 13.1).
 However, a matter is not "arbitrable" if the final decision of the dispute may be binding on third parties.
-Although there are few laws which explicitly deny "arbitrability", the following subject matters are generally considered to not be "arbitrable": (i) validity of intellectual property rights granted by the government, e.g. patents, utility models and trademarks; (ii) shareholders' action seeking revocation of a resolution of the shareholders' meeting; (iii) administrative decisions of government agencies; and (iv) insolvency and civil enforcement procedural decisions.
+Although there are few laws which explicitly deny "arbitrability", the following subject matters are generally considered to NOT be "arbitrable": (i) validity of intellectual property rights granted by the government, e.g. patents, utility models and trademarks; (ii) shareholders' action seeking revocation of a resolution of the shareholders' meeting; (iii) administrative decisions of government agencies; and (iv) insolvency and civil enforcement procedural decisions.
+In addition, Art.
+4 of Supplementary Provisions to Arbitration Act provides that, for the time being until otherwise enacted, any arbitration agreements concluded on or after March 1, 2004, the subject of which constitutes individual labour-related disputes that may arise in the future, shall be null and void.

-3.2 Is an arbitrator permitted to rule on the question of his or her own jurisdiction?
+3.2 Is an arbitral tribunal permitted to rule on the question of its own jurisdiction?

 Yes.
 The Arbitration Act has adopted the Kompetenz-Kompetenz rule, and Art.
-23.1 provides that: "[t]he arbitral tribunal may rule on assertion made in respect of the existence or validity of an arbitration agreement or its own jurisdictions (which means its authority to conduct arbitral proceedings and to make arbitral awards)."
+23.1 provides that: "[t]he arbitral tribunal may rule on assertion made in respect of the existence or validity of an arbitration agreement or its own jurisdictions (which means its authority to conduct arbitral proceedings and to make arbitral awards)".